 Against guidelines, some teachers on forums have found that their schools are booking them onto courses during PPA days and time is often not repaid back.

-What can be done to protect PPA time?
+What can be done to protect this time?

-Schools and school leaders need to protect the sanctity of PPA time.
-If teachers’ PPA time is protected they are happier and more productive, are better able to stay on top of their work and be better teachers.
+Schools and school leaders need to protect the sanctity of this time.
+If this time is protected they are happier and more productive, are better able to stay on top of their work and be better teachers.

 Planning is at the heart of being a good teacher; schools can support this by creating realistic schedules that allow teachers to achieve their minimum 10% PPA time.
 Managing the timetable of class cover should include the likelihood of disruptions through absence which ensures flexible solutions to the problem throughout the week.